Achievable logoAchievable logo

 Death benefit

-Benefit (money) received by beneficiaries in the event of the policy holder’s death
+Benefit (money) received by beneficiaries in the event of the insured person’s death

 Beneficiary

-With every other form of life insurance other than term, an element of cash value exists.
-Cash value is the “extra” paid above and beyond the cost of the death benefit.
-Term life insurance never gains cash value.
+Unlike every other type of life insurance discussed in this chapter, term life insurance has no cash value.
+Cash value is the “extra” amount paid above the cost of the death benefit.
+Term life insurance never accumulates cash value.

 Let’s summarize the main test points related to term life insurance: